-Supervised practical experience provides students with the opportunity to integrate classroom instruction with on-the-job learning in areas of environmental studies-related fields.
-Prerequisite: IS 310.
+Supervised practical experience provides students with the opportunity to integrate classroom instruction with on-the-job learning in areas of environmental science-related fields.
+Pre-requisite: IS 310.

 ES 360 Introduction to Geographic Information Systems (3)

 This course introduces students to the fundamental concepts of Geographic Information Systems (GIS) with an emphasis on natural resource management applications.
 Topics covered include: GIS hardware and software components, data capture methods, analysis of spatial information, and map creation and analysis.
 Pre-requisite: ES 206.